mapbox/mapbox-unity-sdk/CONTRIBUTING.md

 # Generating documentation

-Documentation for the the Mapbox Maps SDK for Unity is automatically generated from XML headers in code.
+Documentation for the the Mapbox Unity SDK is automatically generated from XML headers in code.

 *Instructions for generating documentation are coming soon.*